 Friday Night supper

-Each week, a group of volunteers prepare a home made meal that is serve to our neighborhood guest.
-We host an average of 54 individuals who are homeless, reside in local shelters, may be unemployed or under-employed and struggling to make ends meet.
+Each week, a group of volunteers prepare a home-made meal that is served to our neighborhood guests.
+We host an average of 54 individuals who are homeless, reside in local shelters, may be unemployed or under-employed and may be struggling to make ends meet.
 Our guests may simply be lonely and in need of fellowship.